 Wang once shared with Harper’s BAZAAR U.S. that when it came to her diet, she never missed a meal, and she made sure to eat foods that would feed her brain.
 She also admitted that she prefers to switch it up when it comes to her diet.

 With the amazing pieces that she continues to create, it’s clear that the brain foods that Wang includes in her diet are working well.
-The designer once revealed that her lunchtime meals have consisted of ‘sashimi with brown rice and vegetables, Chinese steamed broccoli with chicken and rice, or the artichoke salad or fish from Sant Ambroeus’.
+The designer once revealed that her lunchtime meals consisted of ‘sashimi with brown rice and vegetables, Chinese steamed broccoli with chicken and rice, or the artichoke salad or fish from Sant Ambroeus’.

 Sashimi is a Japanese delicacy consisting of various forms of raw fish such as salmon and tuna.
 Both salmon and tuna are rich in omega fatty acids and these compounds have been found to improve and protect brain health (1).
 Now you may not be a fan of Japanese delicacies, but you can enjoy salmon in a number of different ways.

 Additionally, broccoli is also a great brain food as it contains vitamin K and choline.
-Vitamin K, found in other leafy green vegetables such as kale and spinach as well as cabbage, has been found to help to reduce the risk of cognitive decline (2).
+Vitamin K, found in other leafy green vegetables such as kale and spinach as well as cabbage, has been found to help reduce the risk of cognitive decline (2).
 Choline, found in tofu, mushrooms, and quinoa, can also help maintain brain health as it plays a role in the production of acetylcholine – a neurotransmitter that helps with mental focus and learning.

 3. She stays hydrated – and stays away from sodas